 Even worse, they often become more confused when they see other bloggers/webmasters bragging about how many “hits” their sites receive every month.

-If you find all of this traffic terminology confusing as well, I hope to clear it all up for you in this post.
+If you find all of this traffic terminology confusing as well, I’ll try to clear it all up for you with this post.

 First, lets talk about “Hits”…

 In a nutshell, a website receives a hit every time a single file that makes up part of a web page is accessed.

 For example, if a web page consists of nothing but static HTML code and nothing else, every time a visitor’s web browser visits that page it will result in a total of one hit (for the web page itself).